mitxela/kicad-round-tracks/README.md

 between them is sharper.

 The resulting curves will always pass through <br>
-at least one point of the original tracks.
+at least one of the points of the original tracks.

-Thus individual curves can be controlled by <br>
+Thus individual curves can be controlled <br>
-splitting tracks into smaller sections.
+by splitting tracks into smaller sections.

 If a curve has too large a radius, placing <br>
 a small `45°` bend will make it smaller.